nunomourinho/forensicVmAutopsyUserManual/docs/user/convert_to_vm.rst

 Method 2: Link the local forensic image to a new forensic virtual machine on the server
 ****************************************************************************************
+**Link Creation**: In this method, a link is forged between the local forensic image and a new counterpart on the server.
+Although it's swifter (given that the image isn't transferred to the remote server), there are limitations.
+The conversion and previewing are quick, yet initiating the machine locally is mandatory.
+The investigator must resort to the Autopsy client plugin to start the machine, as the web interface is incompatible due to the dependency on the original forensic image.

+**Conversion steps:**

    .. figure:: img/2-virtualize_link_0001.jpg
       :alt: Change